PlayStreet provides special education for children with special needs - Monday to Friday (09:00am to 06:00pm) and Saturday (09:00am to 02:00pm)

 Perception, Selective, distributive and shared attention; Exploration as stimulus seeking; Executive function; Short term and long term memory; Pattern recognition; Facial/emotion recognition; Processing emotional content; Imitation; Cause and effect association; Deducing rules for responding; Processing multiple sources of information simultaneously; Reasoning and concept formation; Response flexibility; Analogous reasoning; Problem solving; Language; Perspective taking; Social context and rules

-Special Education support goes beyond what is normally offered or received in the regular school/classroom setting.
-Thus, Special Education not only takes care of academic education but helps in different areas of cognitive development (as described above)to improve quality of life of a child.
+At playstreet, our approach to education is grounded in the whole-human perspective where we bring a multifaceted teaching strategy into a traditional classroom setup.
+We want to make classrooms a healthy space for expression through learning by meeting the needs of the child, and guiding them to their true potential.
+Including other methods of learning, like arts, movement, AAC, Play and Music, really sets SPED at playstreet apart from the traditional table-top approaches (worskheets, question answer drills etc..).
+Special Education not only takes care of academic education but helps in different areas of cognitive development (as described above)to improve the quality of life of a child.
 The Individualized Education Plan (IEP) for the child takes care of the individual needs and education of the child in the following areas:

 Attention (awareness of others, objects, or activities): Attention goals focus on sustained attention; joint attention; and shifting attention from event to event, object to object, object to person, and person to object.